Description

 Condition

 For an owner of an air-cooled G-series model, the feel from the engine, chassis, and steering is instantly familiar.
 The G50 gearbox significantly improved driving comfort over its predecessor in terms of ease of use and simply better synchronization.
-The brakes bite straight and true.
+The brakes bite is straight with a good feeling.
+Older Toyo tyres are fitted on original 15" Fuchs wheels — 6" wide at the front and 7" at the rear — which can be freshened up with classic vaseline, a method the factory actually recommended at the time.

-The speedometer functions intermittently and sometimes stops working; according to the owner this is due to a grounding fault.
+The interior shows normal wear consistent with its condition and mileage.
+The driver’s seat has a clearly visible wear mark at the entry point in a localized area.
+The much-appreciated original four-spoke steering wheel is in good condition, and a more modern radio is fitted with the original speakers in the doors and above the rear seat/luggage area.
+The speedometer works at the moment intermittently and sometimes stops.
+According to the owner this is due to a ground fault.
 It will need to be addressed before inspection.
 The right folding handle on the passenger seat is missing, and parts of the trim on the B-pillar are loose.
 The Targa roof has been reupholstered in the original style.
 A deeper interior detailing would further enhance the overall impression inside.

-Presentable paintwork, though with signs of age: stone chips, a few small marks and scratches, and also traces of heavy polishing on the front lid.
+Presentable paintwork, though with signs of age; stone chips, a few small marks and scratches, and also traces of heavy polishing on the front lid.
 The right rear fender has been partially repainted following a parking incident when the car was struck by another vehicle.
+The right sill has slight bump from underneath and the front spoiler too.
 Otherwise, the paint is original according to the owner.
+Minor localized touch-ups and a deeper, careful polish would improve the exterior appearance, but at the same time the car retains an untouched charm that makes it very usable—without requiring the owner to be overly cautious.

-A well-priced example in an appealing, well-used original condition.
 With a few cosmetic improvements, the overall condition could be elevated a few notches, yet the car already offers a refreshingly user-friendly character for the model.

 MOT (tech. insp.)